Skip to content

 Content repurposing checklist

-Then, once you have these guidelines in place, audit your existing content.
-Look for themes/topics that would work well in being repurposed elsewhere.
+Then, once you have these guidelines in place, audit your content library.
+Look for themes/topics that would work well being repurposed elsewhere.

 Just keep in mind that not all of your content needs to be repurposed or even should be.

-“Start with your most popular blogs.
-They’re already getting traction with your audience and it stands to reason that they’ll work on other platforms too.”
+• Go with your most popular blog posts.
+They’re already getting traction with your audience; it stands to reason that they’ll work on other platforms too.

-“For instance, we designed an eBook that consisted of every blog we’d published for six months.
+We designed an eBook that consisted of every blog we’d published for six months.
 That acted as a very powerful lead magnet for us.
-It’s an example of how your standard, everyday content can be combined to create something much bigger and more definitive.”
+It’s an example of how your standard, everyday content can be combined to create something much bigger and more definitive.

 4. Create and distribute

-Once you have a good outline and strategy in place for how and when to share your content, it's time to start reformatting it.
+Once you have a good outline and strategy for sharing your content, it’s time to start reformatting it.

 Some repurposing ideas include:

-• Turn your webinars into video snippets and podcasts.
+• Turn your live events into video content and podcasts.

-• Turn your blogs into videos, text-only social posts or Twitter threads.
+• Turn your blog content into videos, text-only social posts or Twitter threads.

-• Stitch some related blogs together to make longer playbooks or eBooks.
+• Stitch some related blogs together to make long-form content like playbooks or eBooks.

-• Take sections of your blogs/webinars and turn them into infographics or carousels.
+• Take sections of your blogs and turn them into infographics or carousels.

 • If a colleague makes a speech at an event, record it and write a blog summarising the key points.

-It’s not just YouTube that’s been beneficial for Cognism’s content.
-LinkedIn has played a big part too.
-Joe explained our strategy:
+It’s not just YouTube that’s been beneficial for Cognism.
+A LinkedIn marketing strategy has played a big part, too.

-“On LinkedIn, we've found a lot of success with text-only posts.
-With these, we take sections from our published blogs and break them down into bite-sized chunks.”
+We’ve seen great success on LinkedIn with text-only posts.
+For these, we take sections from our published blogs and break them down into bite-sized chunks.

 Here’s an example of how we repurposed our Meetings booked vs meetings attended blog for LinkedIn:

-This post works because it speaks to our professional audience and delivers the most valuable points of the blog in understandable chunks.
+This post works because it speaks to our professional audience and delivers the blog’s most valuable points in understandable chunks.

 Remember, each channel will have an audience that expects specific content from you.

-On LinkedIn, people are usually after more detailed tactical advice and debate, while Twitter users prefer inspirational quotes, quick tips and interesting stats.
+On LinkedIn, people are usually after more detailed tactical advice and debate, while X users prefer inspirational quotes, quick tips and interesting stats.

 The key takeaway: